Lyodra: 2014: Early career and Indonesian Mencari Bakat

-Lyodra started her career as a national child singer at the Kirana Semen Indonesia 2014 event, which was organized by state-owned enterprise PT Semen Indonesia (Persero) Tbk.
-After winning the regional round which was held in Medan City, she advanced to the final in Jakarta, along with 28 other finalists from 28 cities in Indonesia.
-In the final round at the national level which was held on 31 March 2014, at Djakarta Theater XXI, Central Jakarta, Lyodra took to the top four position and took home the first consolation prize in the form of cash worth 25 million rupiah.
+Lyodra debuted as a child singer at Kirana Semen Indonesia 2014, hosted by enterprise SIG.
+After winning in the Medan-based regional round, which was held in she advanced to the finals in Jakarta, representing Medan.
+On 31 March 2014, at Djakarta Theater XXI, Central Jakarta, Lyodra took to the top four position in the finals, taking home the first prize.

-On 1 August 2014, Lyodra appeared as a participant in season 4 of Indonesia Mencari Bakat, which aired on the national television station Trans TV.
-On 19 October 2014, after going through various stages of competition and eliminating down to 19 contestants, Lyodra was eliminated in the sixth major round.
-After her elimination, Lyodra was signed by the record label GUT Records, which hosted musicians Erwin Gutawa and his daughter Gita Gutawa.
-Together with six other children who were considered to have special talents in the field of music, she was chosen as one of the members of a music group project called Di Atas Rata-Rata 2 (DARR 2).
+On 1 August 2014, Lyodra appeared as a participant in the fourth season of Indonesia Mencari Bakat (2010), where she was eventually eliminated in the sixth round.
+After her elimination, Lyodra was signed to record label GUT Records, where she was chosen as one of the six members of a project group called Di Atas Rata-Rata 2 (DARR 2).